 Plastic bags and film should be dry and clean of residue.
 Again, a few particles, such as bread crumbs, left in the plastic bag will not hinder the recycling process.
 In most cases, you can simply shake out bags before recycling them.
 This will easily take care of dry particles inside the bag.

-If there is sticky film or residue, such as peanut butter or mustard left over in a sandwich bag, it must be washed out.
+If there is sticky film or residue, such as peanut butter or mustard stuck to a sandwich bag, wash it out.
 After washing any plastic bags, make sure that the bags are dried completely before recycling, as excess water can interfere with the melting process during recycling.

 Throw Away Heavily Soiled Items